cert-manager/website/content/en/docs/tutorials/backup.md

 The following commands will back up the configuration of `cert-manager` resources.
 Doing that might be useful before upgrading `cert-manager`.
-As this backup does not include the Secrets containing the X.509 certificates, restoring to a cluster that does not already have those Secrets will result in the certificates being reissued.
+As this backup does not include the `Secrets` containing the X.509 certificates, restoring to a cluster that does not already have those `Secret`s will result in the certificates being reissued.

 ### Backup